 Ultimately, the ability to prevent or enable these medical errors rests with individual doctors or the medical staff.
 But patients can be their own best advocates—and protectors.

-If you or a loved one has been injured due to medical malpractice, contact Grossman Roth Yaffa Cohen for a free consultation on your case, or call 1 (888) 296-1681.
+If you or a loved one has been injured due to medical malpractice in Miami, Florida or anywhere in the U.S., contact Grossman Roth Yaffa Cohen for a free consultation on your case, or call 1 (888) 296-1681.

 After being taken to a South Florida hospital while suffering from a heart attack, a 53-year-old man underwent a cardiac catheterization, which is a procedure to examine how well your heart is working.
 After successfully opening and stenting his blocked artery, while in the recovery room, the patient suffered another heart attack, but this time it took medical staff nearly 90 minutes to get him back to the catheterization lab.
 Due to the delay, his heart stopped.
 He was revived in the operating room, but he suffered a hypoxic brain injury, causing massive brain damage.
 He now requires 24-hour nursing care and is unable to walk or talk.
 GRYC was able to successfully obtain an eight figure settlement for the victim, his wife and two children.